Pilanesberg International Airport

-Pilanesberg International Airport is an airport serving Sun City in the North West province of South Africa.
+Pilanesberg International Airport was an airport serving Sun City in the North West province of South Africa.
 It is located adjacent to the Pilanesberg National Park.
+The airport was severely damaged during a fire in August 2023.

 Facilities

 The airport resides at an elevation of 3412 ft above mean sea level.
 It has one runway designated 05/23 with an asphalt surface measuring 2750 × 30 m.

 Communication

 The Communication Frequency for Pilanesberg International Airport is 118.40 MHz.

 Runway lights can be activated by making 3-7 clicks on 118.40 MHz.

 The control tower can be contacted on +27 (0)14 55 22154.

+Recent history

+The airport's main terminal building as well as the airport's manager's office and boardroom were destroyed during a fire on 29 August 2023, which halted all commercial operations at the airport.

+On 20 February 2026, the North West provincial government and the Department of Public Works and Infrastructure signed a Memorandum of understanding to rebuild the airport.